 This link intersect tool shows sites that are linking to multiple competitors but not to you.
 A great opportunity for link building.

-rs using the reclaim tool.
+You can also search broken links of competitors using the reclaim tool.
 Good for broken link building or just finding broken links on your site.

 Open Site Explorer provides a spam analysis score that counts how many red flags (or issues) a page raised.
 Moz looks at 17 factors they discovered are correlated with spammy sites.
 When you click on the spam score it will tell you exactly which factors caused the red flags.
 This helps avoid a nasty Google penalty.

 Here you can also build powerful, advanced reports.
 This feature of OSE lets you build customized reports using many different options and filters.
 The report is delivered within four hours.
 You can request up to 5 advanced reports per day with the $149 Medium plan.

 Moz Pro also allows you to build drag-and-drop reports.

 Interestingly, I didn’t know Bitly and Google’s URL shortener links pass link equity and counted as inbound links.

 Traffic from Search